trangdata/tpot-fss-ms/manuscript.md

 Our simulations show TPOT-DS's outperformance compared to the a tuned XGBoost model and standard TPOT implementation.
 We apply TPOT-DS to real RNA-Seq data from a study of major depressive disorder.
 Independent of the previous study that identified significant association with depression severity of the enrichment scores of two modules, TPOT-DS corroborates that one of the modules is largely predictive of the clinical diagnosis of each individual.

+## Author Summary

+Big data become more and more popular in many fields, like meteorology, complex physics simulations, large scale imaging, genomics, biomedical research, environmental research and more.
+TPOT is a Python Automated Machine Learning tool that optimizes machine learning pipelines using genetic programming and has served as a data science assistant for helping user to find best analysis solution.
+However, big data challenges this tool by extremely long runtime, highly computational expense as well complex pipeline with low interpretability.
+To solve those issues, we added two features, Template and Dataset Selector, into TPOT to reduce computational expense with domain knowledges.
+Our approaches make this data science assistant has more flexibility on big data analysis.

 ## Introduction